Noshi: Here's What Happened After Shark Tank

 Is Noshi still in business?

 Since Noshi appeared on "Shark Tank," business seems to be expanding.
 Noshi products have been available online at several retailers, including Amazon and Walmart.
-An Instagram post from April 2023 announced that Walmart would carry Peppa Pig and Crayola edible food paint and Sketchup; however, Walmart's website doesn't currently support that statement.
+An Instagram post from April 2023 announced that Walmart would carry Peppa Pig and Crayola edible food paint and Sketchup; however, Walmart's website shows that these Noshi products are out of stock.

-Online, Walmart sold a three-pack of Crayola Food Paint for $5.46.
-Amazon had the same product listed for $8.98 and Peppa Pig Food Paint for $10.99.
-Each box contained one tube of raspberry, mango, and grape purée certified organic and vegan without gluten, dairy, soy, nuts, eggs, GMOs, artificial colors, or artificial flavors.
-With a pivot to savory condiments, prices for the remaining stock of the original Food Paint products increased.
+Online, Walmart once sold a three-pack of Crayola Food Paint for $5.46.
+Amazon had the same product listed for $8.98 and Peppa Pig Food Paint for $10.99, but all of these Noshi's products appear to be out of stock.
+Each box contained one tube of raspberry, mango, and grape puree, certified organic and vegan, and free from gluten, dairy, soy, nuts, eggs, GMOs, artificial colors, and artificial flavors.
+With a pivot to savory condiments, prices for the remaining stock of the original Food Paint products have increased.

-Noshi's website currently lists three products, Organic Ketchup, Organic Ranch, and Organic Chick'n Dip, available for $5 each.
+As of July 1, 2025, Noshi's website lists three products — Organic Ketchup, Organic Ranch, and Organic Chick'n Dip — available for $5 each.
+Noshi's website seems to be the most reliable platform for purchasing its products.

 What's next for Noshi?